 Is a broken tooth always a dental emergency?

 Not every broken tooth requires immediate emergency treatment, but it is generally advisable to seek dental assessment within a short timeframe.
 A minor chip with no pain may be less urgent than a fracture exposing the nerve or causing significant bleeding.
 However, any break that causes persistent pain, swelling, sharp edges cutting soft tissues, or sensitivity should be evaluated promptly.
+When in doubt, contacting a dental practice for guidance can help you determine the most appropriate course of action based on your specific symptoms.

 Can I fly with a broken tooth?

 In most cases, flying with a broken tooth is possible, though changes in cabin pressure may temporarily increase discomfort — particularly if the fracture has exposed the dentine or pulp.
 If you are experiencing significant pain or signs of infection, it may be sensible to seek dental assessment before your flight.
+Over-the-counter pain relief and avoiding very hot or cold foods and beverages during the flight may help manage any sensitivity.
+Arranging a dental appointment upon arrival at your destination or upon returning home is recommended.

 What should I do if my child breaks a tooth on holiday?